Australian Symbols: An Insight into the Nation’s Identity

 Sydney opera house

-The most recognized building of Australia, and one of the most famous and distinctive buildings in the world, the Sydney Opera House is known for its stunning architectural design.
-It sits at the mouth of Sydney Harbor, near the Harbor Bridge, with the building resembling the sails of a ship.
+The Sydney Opera House, Australia’s most recognized building and one of the world’s most iconic, stands out for its stunning architectural design.
+It sits at the mouth of Sydney Harbor, near the Harbor Bridge, with its structure resembling ship sails.

-The Opera House has multiple venues for performing arts events.
-It’s often lit up to advertise various events or to make a statement.
-For example, when marriage equality was legalized in Australia, the sails of the Opera House were lit up in rainbow colors.
-The Opera House remains one of the most iconic buildings of Australia and a UNESCO World Heritage Site.
+The Opera House hosts multiple venues for performing arts events.
+Organizers often light it up to promote events or make statements.
+For instance, when Australia legalized marriage equality, they lit the sails in rainbow colors.
+The Opera House remains one of Australia’s most iconic buildings and a UNESCO World Heritage Site.

 Wattle